Annual Proceedings of the NAVAL Museum

 Six decades now Bourgas Naval Base has been one of the two major fleet units which by way of its activity wrote and is still writing our national naval history.
 The history of the Bourgas Naval base, however, is much longer than 60 years.
 The targeted research showed that decades ago the Bulgarian state and military leadership paid due attention to our South Black sea coast defense from the sea in response to different continuously growing threats to our national security.
 From this perspective, the history of the base proves the foresight of those who established it and in the future decades it will continue to give meaning to the professional career of thousands of officers, sergeant majors, sailors and civil persons.

-ROMAN RIVER FLOAT IN DOLNA MIZIA PROVINCE IN THE END OF III–th AND BEGINNING OF IV-th CENTURY
+ROMAN RIVER FLOAT IN DOLNA MIZIA PROVINCE IN THE END OF III–TH AND BEGINNING OF IV-TH CENTURY, Emil PETKOV

 In publication in light of new surveys we recommend possible scheme for organization and dislocation of Roman military Danube float from the end of III-th and I-st quarter of IV-th century.
 In the end of III-th century in accordance with military Limes’s organization at Dioklecian Imperator toward each pedature (a half part) of legions in Dolna Mizia province is added Float military unit.
 They are four, situated in Nove, Seksaginta, Prista, Durostorum and Transmariska; they bring corresponding numeration in accordance to him count in ND (Notitia Dignitatum).
 Later after I-st quarter of IV-th century at Konstantin I, III-th river detachment from Durostorum is pre-dislocated in Apiaria.
 New river unit supplementary is situated at Altium.
 This organization in conjunction with erection to water sluice between Apiaria and Transmariska and building to Mediolanum castle afford more flexible and secure defense of Dolna Mizia limes and especially of Coast region.

-AB OUT THE HAZARDS ALONG THE DANUBE WATERWAY – ACCIDENTS AND RESCUE OPERATIONS (XVII-XIX cent.)
+AB OUT THE HAZARDS ALONG THE DANUBE WATERWAY – ACCIDENTS AND RESCUE OPERATIONS (XVII-XIX CENT.), Theodora BAKARDZHIEVA

 The Danube River played a crucial role in the military-strategic plans and the economic priorities of the Ottoman Empire.
 Local and foreign documents from the period XVII-XIX cent. demonstrate the intensive use of the Danube water way.
 However, the large amount of information for tragic accidents with vessels stress the fact that voyages are not absolutely safe.
 The river has its hazards and both the shippers and the ship builders must take that into consideration.